 Q: What do I do if an expression has both division and multiplication?

 A: When an expression contains both division and multiplication, perform the operations from left to right in the order they appear.
-For example, in the expression 12 ÷ 3 × 2, you would first perform the division 12 ÷ 3 to get 4, and then multiply by 2 to get 8.
+As an example, in the expression 12 ÷ 3 × 2, you would first perform the division 12 ÷ 3 to get 4, and then multiply by 2 to get 8.

 Q: What do I do if an expression has both addition and subtraction?